Strategies for Struggling Students in Your Classroom

 As many as half of your students may be reading below grade level, whether it’s due to challenges with phonics or comprehension and retention.
 Enlisting the help of your school’s reading specialist can get a struggling student on track with an individualized education plan.
-But there are also ways to give these students additional support in your classroom.
+But there are also strategies to provide struggling students with additional support in your classroom.

-Graphic novels can also provide inspiration for readers who are below grade level, while keeping your entire classroom engaged in reading and conversation.
-They appeal to students of all reading levels, and the presence of shorter text blocks combined with visual clues are especially helpful to struggling students in both reading fundamentals and comprehension.
+- Graphic novels can also provide inspiration for readers who are below grade level while keeping your entire classroom engaged in reading and conversation.
+The presence of shorter text blocks combined with visual clues are especially helpful to struggling students in both reading fundamentals and comprehension.

 If you are working with a student with dyscalculia, you may find that he or she has a root knowledge of basic facts, learned through memorization.
 However, while some dyscalculia students know the answers, they don’t understand the logic behind them.
 This can cause challenges, especially as the math curriculum progresses.

-Students with attention issues may need additional help keeping themselves focused.
-Offer your students graph paper so they can ensure equations are lined up properly.
+- Students with attention issues may need additional help keeping themselves focused.
+Offer graph paper so students can ensure equations are lined up properly.
 Additionally, suggest using a blank sheet of paper to cover up extraneous information on a worksheet or test paper to help students stay on task.

 Some students may face challenges with writing assignments because they can’t easily organize their thoughts on paper, while others may lack the memory recall to correctly spell words they memorized for last week’s spelling test.
-If you’re working with a student who struggles with writing, here are a few techniques to consider.
+Here are a few teaching strategies for students who struggle with writing.

 - Rubbing palms of hands together